 - A training tool for organizations and individuals throughout the industry

-- A benchmarking tool for organizations to use in evaluating completion of scope definition versus the performance of past projects, both within their organization and externally, in order to predict the probability of success on future projects
+- A benchmarking tool for organizations to use in evaluating the completion of scope definition versus the performance of past projects, both within their organization and externally, to predict the probability of success on future projects

-Using Project Management Information System (PMI) like PMWeb, the PDRI checklist for project type can be created to be used by the project team at each PDRI workshop held during the project life cycle early stages.
-The PDRI is usually done at the concept, schematic and design development stages.
-For each scope definition element, the project team member will add the score value that is relevant to the PDRI definition level which could be Not Applicable, Complete Definition, Minor Deficiencies, Some Deficiencies, Major Deficiencies and Poor Definition.
+Using Project Management Information System (PMI) like PMWeb, the PDRI checklist for project type can be created to be used by the project team at each PDRI workshop held during the project life cycle’s early stages.
+The PDRI is usually done at the concept, schematic, and design development stages.
+For each scope definition element, the project team member adds the score value that is relevant to the PDRI definition level which could be Not Applicable, Complete Definition, Minor Deficiencies, Some Deficiencies, Major Deficiencies, and Poor Definition.

-The PMWeb form has been designed with built in formulas to calculate the total score of each category and section as well as the overall PDRI score.
-Using PMWeb attachment tab, the project team can attach all documents that were used during the PDRI workshop to calculate the score which will be usually uploaded and stored in PMWeb document management repository.
+The PMWeb form has been designed with built-in formulas to calculate the total score of each category and section as well as the overall PDRI score.
+Using the PMWeb attachment tab, the project team can attach all documents that were used during the PDRI workshop to calculate the score which will be usually uploaded and stored in the PMWeb document management repository.
 In addition, all relevant PMWeb records and imported MS Outlook emails can be linked to the PDRI form.

 Similar to all other PMWeb modules, a workflow can be assigned to the PDRI form to ensure that it gets reviewed and approved by the designated project team members.
 Since the PDRI report is one of the formal “stage-gate” deliverables that project owners usually would request, it must be formally reviewed and approved.